openstack/cloudkitty/doc/source/rating/hashmap.rst

 It maps cost to a value of metadata in case of field mapping.
 And directly a cost in case of service mapping.

+A mapping can be project specific by providing a project id at creation and supports overloading, i.e. you can specify multiple mappings for the same value with different project ids and costs.

 Threshold
 ---------

 A threshold entry is used to apply rating rules base on level.
 Its behaviour is similar to a mapping except that it applies the cost base on the level.

+As for mapping, a threshold can be project specific by providing a project id at creation.

 HashMap formula
 ===============